mages/googleVis/README.md

 # googleVis

-The googleVis package provides an interface between R and the [Google Chart Tools API](https://developers.google.com/chart/interactive/docs/gallery).
+The googleVis package provides an interface between R and the [Google Charts API](https://developers.google.com/chart/interactive/docs/gallery).

-It allows users to create web pages with interactive charts based on R data frames, using the Google Chart Tools and to display them either via the local R HTTP help server or within their own sites, without uploading the data to Google.
+It allows users to create web pages with interactive charts based on R data frames, using the Google Charts API and to display them either via the local R HTTP help server or within their own sites, without uploading the data to Google.
 A modern browser with Internet connection is required and for some charts Flash.

 Please read the [Google API Terms of Use](https://developers.google.com/terms/) before you use the package.